USS Champlin (DD-104): Construction and career

-Champlin, named in honor of Stephen Champlin, was launched 7 April 1918 by Union Iron Works, San Francisco, California; sponsored by Miss G. H. Rolph; and commissioned 11 November 1918, Lieutenant Commander F. M. Knox in command.
+Champlin, named in honor of Stephen Champlin, was launched 7 April 1918 by Union Iron Works, San Francisco, California; sponsored by Miss G. H. Rolph; and commissioned 11 November 1918.

 Champlin arrived at Newport, Rhode Island, 12 December 1918 for duty with the Atlantic Fleet.
 After training operations in the Caribbean, she cleared New York City 19 November 1919 for San Diego, California.
 Arriving 24 December 1919, she went into reserve with the Pacific Fleet the same day, and cruised on training assignments with a reduced complement until decommissioned 7 June 1922.
 Laid up at San Diego until her assignment for use in experiments on 19 May 1933, Champlin was sunk in tests 12 August 1936.